achintw/react-charts-boilerplate/README.md

-more chart and docx @ https://react-chartjs-2.js.org/
+more charts and docx @ https://react-chartjs-2.js.org/